Disability Inclusion Advisory Committee

 Annual Disability Action Plans

-One of the actions within the CHWP is to: Co-design and implement a Disability Action Plan with the Disability Access Advisory Committee [DAAC] to reduce barriers and increase access for people with a disability to services, facilities and employment and to promote inclusion and participation in our community.
+One of the actions within the CHWP is to: Co-design and implement a Disability Action Plan with the Disability Inclusion Advisory Committee (DIAC) to reduce barriers and increase access for people with a disability to services, facilities and employment and to promote inclusion and participation in our community.

 Established in 2001, this group is made up of community representatives who advise Council on disability issues.
-The Committee meets monthly to address barriers to access and inclusion for people with a disability, and give advice to Council on matters relating to inclusion.
-The Disability Access Advisory Committee Terms of Reference can be downloaded here
+The Committee meets monthly to address barriers to access and inclusion for people with a disability and give advice to Council on matters relating to inclusion.

 Meet our members